Compositionally Safe Construction of Autonomous Driving Systems: Discussion

 \section{Discussion}

-This paper makes a fundamental contribution in a rarely explored direction for ADS, where the state of the art in autopilot design focuses on two diametrically opposed approaches that are unlikely to be accepted in practice.
+This paper makes an original and fundamental contribution in a direction rarely explored for ADS, where the state of the art in autopilot design focuses on two diametrically opposed approaches, each with inherent limitations in guaranteeing their safety.
 On the one hand, AI-based end-to-end solutions cannot provide the necessary safety guarantees.
-On the other hand, in addition to inherent complexity limitations, approaches based on controller synthesis over-simplify the problem to make it accessible to mathematical analysis, and are far from being able to realistically take into account the important details linked to various driving operations.
+On the other hand, in addition to the inherent limits of complexity, traditional control-theoretic approaches over-simplify the problem to make it accessible to mathematical analysis, and are far from being able to realistically take into account the important details associated with different driving operations.
+The proposed method makes it possible to construct a safe rule-based autopilot from configurations representing the perceived state of the vehicle environment.
+The method offers an integrated solution for the three aspects of prediction, planning and control, and allows direct implementation involving simple calculations.

 The idea that driving a vehicle boils down to a composition of skills, each dealing with specific situations, is widely held.
 Advocated by \cite{Albus22}, it is also adopted in validation techniques that focus on particular classes of pre-crash scenarios involving high-risk operations \cite{NajmSY07}.
 The paper demonstrates the advantages of compositional reasoning, breaking down the general problem into sub-problems that can be tackled by successive realistic simplifications.